zack-bitcoin/amoveo/docs/design/probabalistic_state_channels.md

 2) you need the keep a merkel proof showing that your prob-channel exists.
 You can use this proof to punish the hub if they try to double-spend your money.
 256*(log16(number of channel hubs) + log16(number of prob-channels in your hub)) = about 1280 bytes.

+3) you need to download all the hub-blocks, but you don't have to store them.